Southern Cornbread Dressing with Chicken

 How to make Southern Cornbread Dressing with Chicken

-If you haven’t crumbled your cornbread yet, go ahead and do that now.
+3. If you haven’t crumbled your cornbread yet, go ahead and do that now.
 I find clean hands are the best tool for this.
-Once you’ve broken the cornbread up into medium-sized chunks, add the breadcrumbs or torn day-old bread.
+Place the cornbread in a large bowl and break the cornbread up into small pieces.
+Once you’ve done that, add the breadcrumbs or torn day-old bread.
 Pour in the chicken broth.
 Use a spoon, potato masher or even your hands to break up the cornbread pieces even more.
 When you are done, the cornbread should be soupy and kind of squishy.

 Storage, freezing and reheating instructions